coenvweb/coenv-unit-sites-wordpress/wp-content/plugins/disable-comments/readme.txt

 The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).
 This will be maintained from August 19, 2020 - @asif2bd

+= [2.8.0] - 2026-07-27 =
+* New Feature: WordPress Abilities API support (WordPress 6.9+) — AI assistants, the command palette and MCP clients can now ask the site where comments are disabled, via the read-only `disable-comments/get-status` ability
+* Fixed: Page caches are now purged when settings are saved or comments are deleted — previously a cached page kept serving the comment form after comments were disabled
+* Compatible with WordPress 7.0

 = [2.7.1] - 2026-07-22 =
 * Improvement: General improvements